Does your thermostat have a mind of it’s own?

 Don’t have yours?

 It’s okay.
 Let’s put on our best Sherlock Holmes hats.
-Except for missing bodies, we’re after missing manuals.
+Except instead of missing bodies, we’re searching for missing manuals.

 Finding Thermostat Reset Instructions